If you are married to a permanent resident and live outside the U.S., you can apply for a green card.

 Step 3.
 Visa number availability (F2A category)

-After approving the I-130 petition, USCIS transfers the case to the National Visa Center (NVC).
+After Form I-130 is approved, USCIS sends the case to the National Visa Center (NVC).

-Once the NVC identifies the case, the spouse of U.S. green card holder needs to wait until visa number in so-called “F2A category” becomes available, as stated in the Visa Bulletin.
+The spouse of a green card holder needs first to wait until visa number in so-called “F2A category” becomes available, as stated in the Visa Bulletin.

 This means that once USCIS approves your Form I-130, the spouse seeking the green card must need to wait until the visa number for category F2A becomes available.